 Do not modify the dictionary object returned by a vars call.

-Do not use form feed characters for indentation.

-Consider using the id function to test for object equality.

 Do not try to use the catch warnings function to suppress warning messages when using more than one thread.

 Do not inspect or change the content of a list when sorting a list using the sort() method.